mrgovor64/Ansible-Task/roles/cpu_info/README.md

 }
 ```

-## Notes
+## Troubleshooting
-- Ensure the target machine has `lscpu` installed.
+- Ensure that the `lscpu` command is installed on the target system.
-- Run the role with `become: true` to access system-level files.
+- Verify that the role is executed with `become: true` to avoid permission issues.
-- Ensure the system has proper permissions to access `/sys/devices/system/cpu/smt/active`.
+- If the SMT file is missing, check BIOS settings and kernel parameters.
-- Some older CPUs or custom Linux kernels might not support SMT/Hyper-Threading or lack the corresponding file.
+- Some older CPUs or custom Linux kernels may not support SMT/Hyper-Threading.

+## Extending the Role
+If you need to extend this role, consider adding tasks for:
+- Checking additional CPU features (e.g., virtualization support).
+- Logging results to an external system.
+- Customizable thresholds and alerts.

+## License
+MIT License

 ## Author
 Maintained by Vladimir Govorukhin

-## License
-MIT License